-Our award winning buildings enable global high-tech and environmental businesses to co-locate onto the Lancaster University campus and work alongside our cutting-edge researchers in a unique collaborative environment.
+Our award winning buildings enable global high-tech, chemical, manufacturing and environmental businesses to co-locate onto the Lancaster University campus and work alongside our cutting-edge researchers in a unique collaborative environment.

 Businesses can also join and network with our established local, regional, national and international business communities and tap into a broad range of expertise, support, training and resources on site.

-We provide office space and hot-desk space for up to 72 businesses via two dedicated co-location buildings on the campus: lab space in cTAP, and office space and hot desks in the Lancaster Environment Centre and InfoLab21, which won the national British Council for Offices Best Corporate Workplace prize - the first time that a university building won the award.
+We provide lab space, office space and hot-desk space for up to 82 businesses via three dedicated co-location buildings on the campus: lab space in cTAP, and office space and hot desks in the Lancaster Environment Centre and InfoLab21, which won the national British Council for Offices Best Corporate Workplace prize - the first time that a university building won the award.

 Resident Engagement Support Programme

 Up to 50% discount on office rental rates